Posts

 Racing Resi

-Racing Resi tastes the changes better.
-Rather attached to the higher steering angles, the Resi develops one more horsepower at the top and adds torque, which hardly affects the bandwidth on the 25HP line.
-In absolute terms, the Resi holds the position of the highest peak performance at this level with 38.9PS.
-We are slowly approaching the 40 HP brand with the expansion stages.
+The Racing Resi taste the changes better.
+Rather devoted to the higher control angles, the Resi develops one more horsepower at the top and adds torque, which hardly affects the bandwidth on the 25hp line.
+In absolute terms, the Resi holds the position of the highest peak power with 38.9 hp in this level.
+We are slowly approaching the 40hp mark with the expansion stages.

 Lakers

-With 126 ° to 190 ° the Lakers is not yet in its comfort zone.
-Although it also clearly converts the changed control angle into performance.
-With 38.4PS at the top, it is only just behind the Resi.
-With a speed range of 3700 revolutions, which now extends to 10.100rpm, the Lakers shows where the journey can go with suitable peripherals.
+With 126° to 190°, the Lakers are not yet playing in their comfort zone.
+Although it also clearly converts the changed control angles into performance.
+With 38.4 hp at the top, it is only just behind the Resi.
+With a speed range of 3700 rpm, which already extends to 10.100 rpm, the Lakers shows where the journey can go with suitable peripherals.

 Big Evo racing cylinder POLINI Alu 152ccm / Evolution membrane Vespa Smallframe

 The new Polini BIG EVO!
 Here we have the classic one 133 Polini racing cylinder presented.
 If that's not enough for you, there is now one Polini BIG EVO for the Vespa Smallframe.
-This modern racing cylinder means full 152cc for the original series engine housing the Vespa Smallframe-Models such as V50, 50N, PV, ET3, PK etc. So you don't need an extra motor housing!
+This modern racing cylinder means full 152 tsp for the original series engine housing the Vespa Smallframe-Models such as V50, 50N, PV, ET3, PK etc. So you don't need an extra motor housing!

 30HP + tuning set for original engines